TAXATION AND TERRITORY

 - Lester-B.-Pearson School Board

-The territory of the Comité de gestion is the territory served by the three French-speaking and the two English-speaking school boards on the Island of Montreal.
-This territory is composed of the city of Montreal, of the 15 municipalities on the Island of Montreal and the 23 municipalities located west of the island of Montreal in the Harwood territory.
-Within the territory of the Island of Montreal, French-speaking and English-speaking property owners and companies are taxed by the Comité de gestion; in the Harwood territory, only property-owners considered to be English-speaking or “neutral” receive a school tax bill from the Comité de gestion.
-The French-speaking school board in this territory, the Commission scolaire des Trois-Lacs, imposes its own school tax on French-speaking property owners.
+The territory of the Comité de gestion is composed of the city of Montreal, of the 15 municipalities on the Island of Montreal and the 23 municipalities located west of the island of Montreal in the Harwood territory.
+Within the territory of the Island of Montreal, property owners are taxed by the Comité de gestion; in the Harwood territory, only property-owners considered to be English-speaking or “neutral” receive a school tax bill from the Comité de gestion.
+The French-speaking school service centers in this territory, Centre de services scolaire des Trois-Lacs, imposes its own school tax on French-speaking property owners.

 DISTRIBUTING THE SCHOOL TAX COLLECTED

-On January 3 each year, the Comité de gestion allocates to each of the five school boards their share of the school tax.
+On January 3rd each year, the Comité de gestion allocates to each of school service centers their share of the school tax.
 The total amount billed is distributed among the school boards, whether it has been collected or not.

-Additional revenues from the imposing and collecting of the school tax and the supplementary bills serve to upgrade education in underprivileged areas of the five school boards on the Island of Montreal.
+Additional revenues from the imposing and collecting of the school tax and the supplementary bills serve to upgrade education in underprivileged areas of those school on the Island of Montreal.

 FINANCING THE SCHOOL BOARDS

-The school tax pay for about 20% of the expenses of school boards on the Island of Montreal.
-The budget of the five school boards is $2 billion.
+The school tax pay for about 15% of the expenses of school boards on the Island of Montreal.

 The school tax is used for the following: